huggingface/transformers/README.md

-# PyTorch Pretrained Bert
+# PyTorch Pretrained Bert - PyTorch Pretrained OpenAI GPT

 [![CircleCI](https://circleci.com/gh/huggingface/pytorch-pretrained-BERT.svg?style=svg)](https://circleci.com/gh/huggingface/pytorch-pretrained-BERT)

-This repository contains an op-for-op PyTorch reimplementation of [Google's TensorFlow repository for the BERT model](https://github.com/google-research/bert) that was released together with the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
+This repository contains an op-for-op PyTorch reimplementation of [Google's TensorFlow repository for the BERT model](https://github.com/google-research/bert) and of [OpenAI's TensorFlow repository for the OpenAI GPT model](https://github.com/openai/finetune-transformer-lm)

+BERT that was released together with the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
-This implementation is provided with [Google's pre-trained models](https://github.com/google-research/bert), examples, notebooks and a command-line interface to load any pre-trained TensorFlow checkpoint for BERT is also provided.
+This PyTorch implementation of BERT is provided with [Google's pre-trained models](https://github.com/google-research/bert), examples, notebooks and a command-line interface to load any pre-trained TensorFlow checkpoint for BERT is also provided.

+OpenAI GPT that was released together with the paper [Improving Language Understanding by Generative Pre-Training](https://blog.openai.com/language-unsupervised/) by Alec Radford, Karthik Narasimhan, Tim Salimans and Ilya Sutskever.
+This PyTorch implementation of OpenAI GPT is provided with [OpenAI's pre-trained model](https://github.com/openai/finetune-transformer-lm) and a command-line interface that was used to convert the pre-trained NumPy checkpoint in the provided PyTorch model.

 ## Content